 - Oral Professional Assessment – the student participates in an interview exercise.

 - Production Planning – The student will solve production planning challenges in consideration for graphic preparation of print and cut graphics.

 - Technical Knowledge Test – the student completes a general technical knowledge test developed using competencies from the introduction to graphic Communications accreditation area of PRINT-ED.

-The Health Occupations Professional Portfolio contest recognizes students for their successful development of a professional portfolio.
+The contest recognizes students for their successful development of a professional portfolio.
 The competition evaluates the ability of the students to present themselves to a prospective employer.
-The contestants will show the use of the portfolio use effective communication skills in presenting.
+The contestants show the use of the portfolio use effective communication skills in presenting.
 The contest consists of two parts: a portfolio notebook and a live presentation by the contestant.